leodeslf/leaf/src/content/docs/coding/js/index.md

 ## The Standard

-Initially designed by Brendan Eich, the **ECMA International**'s (European Computer Manufacturers Association) group **TC39** (Technical Committee number 39) is responsible for maintaining the **ECMA-262** (or ECMAScript Language Specification) which defines the **ECMAScript Language** (*ES* or *JavaScript*).
-It was first named Mocha, then LiveScript, and released in 1997 as JavaScript.
+The *European Computer Manufacturers Association*'s (currently ECMA International) *Technical Committee number 39* (TC39) is responsible for maintaining the *ECMAScript Language Specification* (ECMA-262) which defines the *ECMAScript Language* (ES or JavaScript).
+First introduced by Brendan Eich as Mocha, then LiveScript, and released in 1997 as JavaScript.

-After its sixth version (*ES6*, also called *ES2015*), it's been released at least one "small" update per year instead of having a huge one after several years of waiting.
+After its sixth version, the *ES6* (ES2015), it's been released one "small" update per year, changing the "tradition" of doing a huge one after several years.

-Other relevant standards:
+Relevant standards:

 - ECMA-402: *ES internationalization API specification*.
 - ECMA-404: *JSON data interchange syntax*.